Nvidia’s Jensen Huang to get semiconductor industry’s highest honor

 Nvidia CEO Jensen Huang will receive the chip industry’s highest honor, the Robert N. Noyce Award.

-Huang will receive the honor from his peers in the Semiconductor Industry Association (SIA) annual awards dinner on November 18.
-The award is named after Robert Noyce, the cofounder of Intel, who is credited with lots of pioneering achievements at the dawn of the chip industry.
-He was nicknamed the “mayor of Silicon Valley” and passed away in 1990.
+Huang will receive the honor from his peers at the Semiconductor Industry Association (SIA) annual awards dinner on November 18.
+The award is named after Intel cofounder Robert Noyce, who is credited with numerous pioneering achievements at the dawn of the chip industry.
+He was nicknamed the “mayor of Silicon Valley” and known for aphorisms like, “Don’t be encumbered by the past.
+Go out and do something wonderful.”
+Noyce passed away in 1990.

 The award recognizes a leader who has made outstanding contributions to the semiconductor industry in technology or public policy.

-John Neuffer, SIA president and CEO, said in a statement that Huang’s extraordinary vision and tireless execution have greatly strengthened the chip industry, revolutionized computing, and advanced artificial intelligence.
+SIA president and CEO John Neuffer said in a statement that Huang’s extraordinary vision and tireless execution have greatly strengthened the chip industry, revolutionized computing, and advanced artificial intelligence.
 He said Huang’s accomplishments have fueled countless innovations — from gaming to scientific computing to self-driving cars — and he continues to advance technologies that will transform the industry and the world.

 Webinar